Benzodiazepines

 What Are Benzodiazepines?

-Benzodiazepine have an instant calming effect on the brain and body.
+Benzodiazepines have an instant calming effect on the brain and body.
 Taking them while in a state of panic will result in a rapid release of feel-good chemicals, and total mind and body relaxation.
 If other therapies for alleviating discomfort are not introduced early on, benzo users may come to believe that they cannot function without them.

-Benzo addiction treatment at Recovery Bay Center offers medically necessary interventions for safely weaning the body off of these drugs.
+Benzo addiction treatment at Recovery Bay Center offers medically necessary interventions for safely weaning the body off these drugs.
 It also provides alternative strategies for managing anxiety-related mental health disorders and general sleep disorders.
 When you complete our benzo addiction rehab at Recovery Bay Center’s substance abuse treatment center, you can safely eliminate your physical reliance on benzos.

 Benzodiazepines Addiction + Effects On The Brain